neptune-networks/feedback/README.md

-# feedback
+# Neptune Networks Feedback

-A public repository to track interest in features for Neptune Networks
+This is a repository for facilitating a conversation around feature requests, bug repots, and questions on how to use the [Neptune Networks Platform](https://neptunenetworks.org).